gnzlbg/static_vector/README.md

 ### Failed approach 2: stack allocator with heap-fallback for `std::vector`

-Reusing Howard Hinnant's [`stack_alloc`][stack_alloc] one can implement a `stack_vector` that works but has the following problems:
+Reusing Howard Hinnant's [`stack_alloc`][stack_alloc] one can implement a `inline_vector` that works but has the following problems:

   1. Library-dependent performance due to the implementation-defined growth factor of `std::vector`.